skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

     $ scp -r /local/path/source mycluster:/remote/dest  # copy files to remote VM
     $ scp -r mycluster:/remote/source /local/dest       # copy files from remote VM

+After you are done, run :code:`sky down mycluster` to terminate the cluster.
+Find more details on managing the lifecycle of your cluster :ref:`here <interactive-nodes>`.

 Sky is more than a tool for easily provisioning and managing multiple clusters on different clouds.
 It also comes with features for :ref:`storing and moving data <sky-storage>`,